adamdgcohen/digitalframeworks/assignment3.md

 * Whether it was home or away game for the team being tracked
 * Whether the game was nationally broadcast

-I will collect the data using [ESPN's game recaps] (http://www.espn.com/nba/game?gameId=400975785).
+I will collect the data using [ESPN's game recaps](http://www.espn.com/nba/game?gameId=400975785).

 Let's say that we had been tracking the Chicago Bulls over the last several seasons.
 Here is what a few entries in the database would look like: